How to Build a Strong Culture with a Remote Team

 Working from home was increasing before the Covid pandemic, but the shift has accelerated because of it.
-Does your organization possess a healthy culture for its remote workers?
+Does your organisation possess a healthy culture for its remote workers?
 Four signs that it does are:

 Building a formidable team culture can be challenging when team members are highly dispersed.
-For a culture-building strategy to be effective, an organization should coach its leaders and managers to live and breathe the desired cultural behaviors, setting examples for their teams to follow.
+For a culture-building strategy to be effective, an organisation should coach its leaders and managers to live and breathe the desired cultural behaviors, setting examples for their teams to follow.

 Here are 15 tactics for building company culture remotely.

 - Set a foundation of trust & psychological safety

 - Prioritise effective communication